Woodbridge Center: Mall history

-The mall was developed by the Rouse Company and opened in 1971 with Abraham & Straus, Ohrbach's, and Stern's.
-In 1978, the mall was expanded with a new wing to include Hahne's.
-In 1981, J. C. Penney moved from the nearby Menlo Park Mall in Edison, New Jersey.
+The mall was developed by the Rouse Company and opened on March 4, 1971, with Abraham & Straus, Ohrbach's, and Stern's.
+In 1978, the mall was expanded with a new wing to include Hahne's and JCPenney.
 By 1987, the mall got a fresh new look through renovation.
 The stairwell in the A&S wing next to center court was removed, new flooring was added, new lighting was added, the mall entrances were redone, and the fountains in front of A&S were either changed (the 2nd floor fountain) or removed (the first floor fountains).
 The Mall's current fountain is on the 1st floor outside of Macy's.
 (The fountains in front of Lord & Taylor and Sears have been disabled.)
 In 2003, the mall was expanded with a new 100000 sqft Galyan's, the chain's first location in New Jersey, which become Dick's Sporting Goods in 2004.
 Notable department stores that have closed include Hahne's (became Fortunoff now Boscov's), Ohrbach's (which became Steinbach and later Lord & Taylor), Stern's (now Macy's), and A&S (later Sears).
+In 2024, Express filed for bankruptcy and announced the closure of several store locations, including its Woodbridge Center location.

-In October 2007, the carousel ride was relocated near the J. C. Penney.
+In October 2007, the carousel ride was relocated near the JCPenney.
 The train ride was also reconfigured to ensure both rides stay together at the same location.
 A toddler's play area, "Tiny Town", is located near the carousel and train rides.

-On November 14, 2017, Dave & Buster's opened on the upper level by Sears, their first location in New Jersey.
+Woodbridge Center offers various entertainment options beyond shopping.
+The mall features a Dave & Buster’s, a carousel, train ride, and a children's play area.

-On October 15, 2019, it was announced that Lord & Taylor would be closing.
+In October 2019, Lord & Taylor announced that it would be closing.

-On February 4, 2020, it was announced that Sears would also be closing during a series of closures.
+In February 2020, it was announced that Sears would be closing.

+In February 2024, Brookfield Properties sold the mall to JLL Properties.

+In November 2024, Accu Reference Medical Laboratory purchased the 124000 sqft site that had been the Lord & Taylor store, which will be repurposed as a medical lab and offices, bringing 300 employees to the site, once completed.

+The Mall Show at Woodbridge Center

+Typically once a month, the Jersey Shore Toy Show hosts a mall-wide show where vendors can buy, sell, and trade their inventory.
+The show features 200+ tables of items, including Pokémon and Sports Cards, One Piece, Yu-Gi-Oh!, toys, action figures, die cast, Funko POP!, and comic books.

 Incidents

+On November 4, 1994, a woman was found abandoned at the Woodbridge Center.
+She had lost her memory and had no idea of her identity.
+It would be 14 years before she was identified as Elba Soccarras.

 On March 8, 2012, police shot and killed a shoplifter in the Sears wing who had held a woman hostage.